brandtbucher/specialist/README.md

 ### `-b`/`--blue`

 Use blue (rather than green) to indicate specialized code.
-Some users may find a blue-purple-pink-red gradient easier to read than the default green-yellow-orange-red one.
+Some users may find a blue-violet-pink-red gradient easier to read than the default green-yellow-orange-red one.

 ### `-d`/`--dark`